King Conan: Marvel Comics

 Marvel Comics published 55 issues of a King Conan series from 1980 to 1989 (retitled Conan the King from #20-onward).

 Dark Horse Comics

-Between 2011 and 2015, Dark Horse Comics published a new Conan comic book named King Conan—the Cimmerian, now old and alone on his throne of Aquilonia, recalls his previous years adventures with a young royal scribe; his tales are set after he ascended to the throne.
+Between 2011 and 2015, Dark Horse Comics published a new Conan comic book named King Conan.
+In this series the Cimmerian, now old and alone on his throne of Aquilonia, recalls his previous years adventures with a young royal scribe; his tales are set after he ascended to the throne.
 Dark Horse adapted a number of Howard's short stories plus The Hour of the Dragon: